-- Identifying information is just that – information that relates to identify the customer.
+- Identifying information is just that – information that relates to identifying the customer

-- Credit History: The credit history section is where you will see the individual credit tradelines .
+- The credit history section is where you will see the individual credit tradelines

-- This part of your credit report will also not the type of credit you have established such as installment or revolving accounts, whether it is an active credit revolving or installment account or closed accounts.
+This part of the credit report will also not the type of credit established such as installment or revolving accounts:

-- You will also see the date of last activity and the high credit limits and your current balance.
+Will also see the date of last activity and the high credit limits and your current balance:

-- There will also be comments such as account in credit dispute, account in collections, account charged off.
+- There will also be comments such as the account in credit dispute, account in collections, account charged off

-- You will also see the high credit limit and balance on the account.
+- Will also see the high credit limit and balance on the account

-- You may also see comments like: collections, charge‐off, or account in default.
+- May also see comments like collections, charge‐off, or account in default

-- Below this section, you will also see a section that will report public records such as judgments, tax liens, bankruptcies, foreclosures, short sales, or other public records.
+- Below this section, consumers will also see a section that will report public records such as judgments, tax liens, bankruptcies, foreclosures, short sales, or other public records

-- Credit inquiries is done when you give a creditor and/or employer permission to have access to your credit report.
+- Credit inquiries are done when consumers give creditor and/or employer permission to have access

-- It is normally done when you apply for new credit or when you apply for a new job.
+- It is normally done when applying for new credit or a new job

-- Anytime anyone, including you accesses your credit report, an inquiry is generated.
+- Anytime anyone accesses credit report, an inquiry is generated

 Understanding Credit Inquiries